Administration

 • B.S.-University of West Georgia in Parks and Recreation Management

-Leah Watson, M.Ed., Coordinator - Burke Campus
+Leah Watson, M.Ed., Coordinator -GAA - Burke Campus

 Leah Watson joined Elam Alexander Academy in 2004, following a year of service within the Houston-Robins elementary school system.
 Her career began at Elam, where she taught behavior and Special needs in PreK- 12th grade for seven years, to include students’ up to 21 years of age.
 She continued in a role of a Teacher lead outside of the classroom for 1 year.
 She then moved into an Assistant Coordinator position for 2 years.
 Currently, Ms. Watson serves as a Coordinator for the past 4 years.